Red Hat digital accessibility statement

 The power of the web is in its universality.
 Access by everyone regardless of disability is an essential aspect.

 Voluntary Product Accessibility Templates (VPATs) for certain Red Hat products can be found inthe Government Standards section of our Customer Portal.
-Making accessibility a key factor in development helps to drive our success, and we continue to stay informed so our efforts to improve accessibility across our software offerings remain relevant and effective.
+Making accessibility a key factor in development helps to drive our success, and we continue to stay informed, so our efforts to improve accessibility across our software offerings remain relevant and effective.

 We also are committed to minimizing browser compatibility issues by following best practices, which includesupporting recent versions of major browsers.

-We developedPatternFly, our open source user interface (UI) pattern library, to help our community of developers build better, more consistent, more accessible web experiences for many of our Red Hat web properties.
-These components are manually and automatically tested to meet WCAG 2.1 Level AA standards.
-For more information, visitPatternFly 4’s accessibility guide.
+We developedPatternFly and theRed Hat Design System (RHDS) to help our community of developers build better, more consistent, and more accessible product and web experiences.
+All components in both design systems are manually and automatically tested to meet WCAG 2.2 Level AA standards.

 To report accessibility issues with our products, submit a support ticket on the Customer Portal.